bentwheel/lgbtq-retirement-meps-analysis/README.md

     $$ RSE = \frac{Std.
 Err}{Estimate} $$ and is displayed as a
     percentage in the data tables in [Appendix A](#appendix-a-data-tables) for all population-level estimates
-    computed in this essay.
+    computed in this paper.

 ## Sample Sizes Before Pooling Across MEPS Years

 In the data visualization below, the minimum sample threshold required by the MEPS precision standards guidelines (*n* = 60) is denoted by a dashed red line.
-We can see from this visualization that almost all of the cohorts of interest (individuals in same-gender marriages, in age groups 18 - 64 and 65+) fail to meet the sample size requirement in any single year.
+We can see from this visualization that every individual-year sample representing this paper’s cohort of interest (individuals in same-gender marriages aged 65 and up) fails to meet the sample size requirement in any single year.

 <img src="README_files/figure-gfm/count_individ_in_sample_unwt_nopool_plot-1.png" style="display: block; margin: auto;" />